 If you’re serious about your future, then you’ll need to carefully consider how it could help you achieve your ambitions.

-For some career areas, further study is a minimum requirement for entry into a profession, such as: teaching, legal careers, social workers and careers in research
+For some career areas, further study is a minimum requirement for entry into a profession, such as: teaching, legal careers, and social workers.

 In other career areas ─ for example, journalism ─ it’s not essential but highly desirable.